33 High-Protein Dinners

 22. Grilled Halibut with Green Beans

 If you’re craving a quick, healthy dinner that doesn’t skimp on flavor, grilled halibut with green beans is a winner.
 This meal is packed with lean protein and vibrant veggies, making it perfect for busy weeknights or a relaxed weekend meal.
-Halibut’s firm, flaky texture holds up beautifully on the grill, while green beans add crunch and color, this combo will leave you satisfied without weighing you down.
-Plus, you’ll only need a handful of ingredients and about 25 minutes to get dinner on the table.

 Ingredients: